K1-ZR/practice-git/README.md

    * another `local-repo` on my laptop
    * a `remote-repo`

-I always make sure that my `remote-repo` is the most updated one.
+I always make sure that my `remote-repo` is updated.

 when I start from one of my `local-repo`s, I follow these steps
 ```shell